stevearrants/style-guide/docs/everyone.md

 ##  Tables
 Tables are effective at organizing and presenting information, so keep tables as simple as possible.Tables with bulleted or numbered lists or with merged cells present problems for screen readers.
 Use a non-breaking space instead of a blank in an empty cell.
-Screen readers correctly recognize it as empty.
+Screen readers won't skip over the cell, causing confusion.
 See [Best Practices: Tables](tablesbp.md).

 ##  Lists
 Use simple lists.
 Use parallel construction for list items.
 Use one item or idea for a single list item.
-Consistent patterns and simple lists won't cause problems for screen readers or confusion for readers with disabilities.
+COnsistent patterns and simples lists won't cause problems for screen readers or confusion for readers with disabilities.
 See [Best Practices: Lists](listbp.md) for more information.

 ## Linking